 Baby Clinics : Held at Nightingale Primary Care Centre 1.30 p.m. to 3.00 p.m.

 Full developmental screening is undertaken by each child's individual doctor and health visitor.

 The health visitors' clinic for weighing and advice is every Tuesday at Nightingale Primary Care Centre 1.30 to 3.00.
 No appointment necessary

 The practice nurses run the immunisation clinic on a Tuesday morning from 10.30 a.m.
 All babies receive their first set of immunisations at eight weeks of age, followed by second and third doses at four weekly intervals.
 These immunisations provide protection against diphtheria, tetanus, polio, whooping cough and hemophilias influenza type B, pneumonia and meningitis C. We can also immunise children at other times please ask Reception to book an appointment for your child.

 Young Persons and Adult Immunisations

 We recommend that all adults should have a tetanus booster every 10 years to a maximum of five.
 Any woman who may be thinking of having children should consider having a blood test to check that they are still protected against German measles (rubella).

 Pneumovax (protects against a major cause of pneumonia) will be offered to all patients over 65 and all patients at risk.

-Certain surgical procedures are performed by the doctors at the surgery by prior arrangement.
+Certain surgical procedures are performed by Dr Nagendra at the surgery by prior arrangement.
 Please first consult with your doctor who will arrange a convenient time for you to attend.
-This may avoid unnecessary visits to the hospital.
+This may avoid an unnecessary visit to the hospital.

 Please ask at reception for asthma appointments.